 Before we understand why video games are so popular, it helps to understand why humans like to play games in general.
 According to child psychologists, play is an important part of growing up.
 It’s not just for fun.
 Play also has a role in normal cognitive development.
 Part of the reason is that play prepares children for the mental and physical challenges of adult life.
 It’s like practicing to be grown up.

-Now this may explain why children play games, but what about adults?
-Its seems that the desire to play is hardwired into our minds at a young age.
+Now, this may explain why children play games, but what about adults?
+It seems that the desire to play is hardwired into our minds at a young age.
 This partially explains why, even as adults, we love games, including sports.

 A game typically involves some kind of contest or interaction with another player around a set of established goals.
-Now some might say we get enough of this in life, however, it’s hard to know all the rules of life and whether you are winning or losing.
+Now, some might say we get enough of this in life; however, it’s hard to know all the rules of life and whether you are winning or losing.
 Plus, your goals might change over time.
-Finally, games offer a sense of satisfaction or closure since there is a winner and loser.
+Finally, games offer a sense of satisfaction or closure since there are a winner and loser.
 Still, this satisfaction could be something negative, which we’ll see later.

 When video games first entered the scene in the early 1970s, few knew how big the industry would become.
 According to SuperData Research the worldwide gaming industry hit $91 billion in 2016; so there’s no doubt as to the popularity of video games.

 If we return to the reasons why games, in general, are so popular, we see why video games are such a huge hit.
 The sense of satisfaction when a game ends, especially if you win, feels good.
 However, compared to video games, other games take time to set up and play.
 A video game, on the other hand, can be very visually stimulating, complex and rewarding in a short period of time.
 Set up and replay all happen with the simple push of a button.